Update: ‘Exterior’ and ‘Interior’ sections added.

 Hyundai’s N badge is reserved for performance variants of their mainstream cars, and the EV lineup will not be any different.
 Spy pictures suggest that the Hyundai Ioniq 5 will be the first to come out of Hyundai with an N performance variant of its own.
 Here’s what we have learned about the Hyundai Ioniq 5 N.

 The good folks at InsideEVs managed to click pictures of one such Ioniq 5 N, complete with exterior modifications that fall in line with the sporty nature of the performance variant.
-More specifically, larger discs and Pirelli P Zeros were featured on the car, suggesting, at the very least, better braking performance and better grip from the Ioniq.
-As the report points out, this is still a prototype, and Hyundai is using the current Ioniq 5’s body to run tests.
+More specifically, larger discs and Pirelli P Zeros were featured on the prototype, suggesting, at the very least, better braking performance and better grip from the Ioniq.
+As the report points out, this is still a prototype, and Hyundai is using the standard Ioniq 5’s body to run tests.
 However, we can expect extensive changes on the final model to make the Ioniq 5 look sportier, similar to the renditions of Kleber Silva (KDesign AG) featured in this story.

 Featured image source: Behance/KDesign AG